-Alamance Regional Medical Center Becomes Part of Cone Health
+Alamance Regional Medical Center to Become Part of Cone Health

 Cone Health and Alamance Regional Medical Center have received official notice from the Federal Trade Commission that it has closed its investigation and will not object to the organizations’ merger.
-The paperwork has been completed and the merger officially took effect on May 1.
+The paperwork is expected to be completed and the merger to take effect as soon as May 1.

 "This is a great day for healthcare in the Triad," says Cone Health Chief Executive Officer Tim Rice.
 "Our merger is a positive step for the future of both health systems.
 But more importantly, it is great news for people throughout this region who will, over time, have access to a broader range of high-quality, expert medical care."